christophe77/tinder-auto-like/README.md

 Auto like / pass recommanded profiles with or without additional filters.<br />
 Using package tinder-api-js<br />
-Working may 2022 - Only facebook auth.<br />
+Working june 2022 - Only facebook auth.<br />

 ## Usage